-Are you overwhelmed by all the tools out there, and confused by what ones to use?
+Are you overwhelmed by all the startup business tools out there, and confused by what ones to use?

 Each startup and startup founder has their own unique way in which they get stuff done.
 Knowing which tools to use for your startup can save you from wasting a lot of time and money as you scale.